Baltoli/project-docs/notes/log.md

   paths is very simple.
 * Would need a way of generating paths of a given length through the graph.

-# 24/2/2017
+## 24/2/2017

 * Built a small tool to extract finite-length traces from an IR module.
-* Need to do some thinking about how to treat looping states - one possible way is to look at Büchi automata together with a way of recognising a trace as being an "infinite" loop (ie. if it cycles some subsequence all the way until the end).
+* Need to do some thinking about how to treat looping states - one possible way is to look at B chi automata together with a way of recognising a trace as being an "infinite" loop (ie. if it cycles some subsequence all the way until the end).
 Note: it's OK to have an infinite loop!
 If we loop infinitely without ever violating an assertion, then the program is in a state where it